How to rip CD to MP3

 How to convert CD to FLAC

 You can convert CD to FLAC using either To Audio Converter or To FLAC Converter for Mac.
-Just follow the few easy instructions which are listed below:
+Just follow the few easy instructions listed below:

 • Audio Format: 'FLAC (Free Lossless Audio Codec)'.
-You don't need to select this option in To FLAC Converter.
+You don't need to choose this option from To FLAC Converter.

 • Bit Depth: 'Auto'.